Have Insurance? Ask Us About a Free Cleaning!

 Tooth Extractions

 You wake up with a dull ache in your jaw, hoping it will go away, but it just won’t.
 Maybe you’ve tried to push through the discomfort or avoid the dentist altogether—after all, life’s busy!
-Dental issues don’t keep a schedule, as they strike when you least expect them.
-However, that nagging pain could mean it’s time for a tooth extraction.
+Dental pain doesn’t keep a schedule, as it strikes when you least expect you.
+However, that nagging pain could mean it’s time for a dental extraction.
 At Dental Group of Chicago, we’re here to help you get back to pain-free days with care tailored to your needs.

 When Should You Consider a Tooth Extraction?